On this page:

 - A student fulfills the Foreign Language (FL) requirement by successfully completing an intermediate level or higher course in a foreign language sequence in a modern or ancient language taught at Trinity, or demonstrating equivalent proficiency by examination.

-Every GA course addresses the history and culture of a region other than the United States.
+Every GA course addresses the perspectives and values of peoples, groups, institutions, or cultures outside the United States. the United States.

 Every UD course addresses diversity issues involving, e.g., race, ethnicity, ability, social class, gender, religion, or sexualities, primarily within the United States.